 Each station has a descriptor sheet and this is displayed both outside and inside the station and is available for you to refer to as you need.
 You spend 10 minutes at each station carrying out the care as per the station descriptor.
 There are a number of aims and competencies that you are expected to achieve at each station.
 When the time is up then the assessment ends, regardless of whether or not you have finished.

-There are two trained assessors at each station.
+There are trained assessors at each station.
 The OSCE assessors are experienced nurses who hold a postgraduate qualification and have been trained by RCSI as OSCE assessors.
 Some stations may have a mannequin.
 Stations may have one of the assessors acting as a patient or a relative or a staff member.
-Both assessors consider the applicant's performance and mark as competent (pass) or incompetent (fail).
+Assessors consider the applicant's performance and mark as competent (pass) or incompetent (fail).
 In order to pass the practical part, the applicant must be deemed competent in each competency at each station